da-poodle/fld/README.md

 ```prolog
 :- fld_object(person, [name, age, gender]).
 ```
-fld uses the concept of 'business types' so in this case there are four type:
+fld uses the concept of 'business types' so in this case there are four types:
 1. person
 1. name
 1. age
 1. gender

 a person is a composite type that contains the other three.

-This will define all the predicates that are required for fld to operate.
+The names represent a specific type of data and should be used consistently throughout a program.
+Name for example might not only relate to people, but the validation etc.. should be the same for all types that use it.

+Note that this is similar to library(record) except that specific names are not used for each object type.
+There are a few reasons for this:
+* Specific names are hard to remember and hard to read
+* Multiple types may share fields with the same names. if they do then predicates can be written to handle multiple types.
+* Validation can then be done at a type level rather than an object level which brings consistency in large programs.

-Predicate Reference
+API Reference
 ===================
 ## fld_object/2
 Define a term and the named fields that can be used with the fld library.